TrueLayer/truelayer-react-native-sdk/docs/Expo.md

 ## Integration example

 An integration example can be found in the `ExpoDemoApp`.
-This example is limited only to the SDK initialization, but presents how the SDK needs to be integrated into the project.
-The full example of how the SDK can be used can be found in the pure react-native `DemoApp`.
+It contains a similiar example of what's built in the `DemoApp`.

 ## Updating build scripts